timhoeppner/upb/readme.txt

 == UPGRADES 2.0 B1 - 2.0.2b ==
-  Backup everything in your forum directory by downloading it to your harddrive Upload all the files found in the zip file and overwrite any changed files Execute the install-uploads.php
+  Backup everything in your forum directory by downloading it to your harddrive Upload all the files found in the zip file and overwrite any changed files EXCEPT config.php Execute the install-uploads.php
   It should have no errors, if there is then please report them to myupb.com DELETE update1.x-2.0.php, install.php, and install-uploads.php